kevinwlu/dsd/Nexys-4-DDR/Lab-1/README.md

 * Click 'Open Hardware Manager' and click 'Open Target' then 'Auto Connect'

-* Click 'Program Device' then xc7a100t_0 to download leddec.bit to the Nexys 4 DDR board
+* Click 'Program Device' then xc7a100t_0 to download .../leddec/leddec.runs/impl_1/leddec.bit to the Nexys 4 DDR board

 ### 5. Slider switches on the Nexys 4 DDR board